yakworks/gorm-tools/docs/repository.md

 ## Quick Start Example

-To show what DAO Repository Services are all about let’s walk through an example.
+To show what Repository data services are all about let’s walk through an example.

 #### Domain setup